 Karen Iler Kirk, PhD is Head of Speech and Hearing Science at the University of Illinois at Urbana-Champaign.
 For more than 20 years, Dr. Kirk has been a member of multidisciplinary teams investigating long-term speech and language outcomes in pediatric cochlear implant recipients.
 Her current research examines lexical and talker effects on word recognition in audiovisual presentation formats.
 This work is translational in nature, with the goal of developing new theoretically motivated, multimodal tests of spoken word recognition for adults and children.
 Dr. Kirk’s research is funded by the National Institutes of Health.

-Kathleen Hill, Au.D., is the Education & Training Manager at Otometrics / Audiology Systems.
+Kathleen Hill, Au.D., is the Director of Commercial and Education Development at Otometrics.
 She is responsible for overseeing the education and training program for Otometrics employees, distributors and business partners.